 For example, if you want special assertion logic, you can fork Chai and replace only Chai with your own assertion library.
-This can also be done in Jasmine but in Mocha this change will be more clear and obvious.
+This can also be done in Jasmine but in Mocha this change will be more clear, expected, and obvious.

 - Community- Has many plugins and extension to test unique scenarios.

 - Extensibility- Very extensible, to the point where plugins, extensions and libraries are designed only to run on top of it.

 - Globals- Creates test structure globals by default, but obviously not assertions, spies and mocks like Jasmine. some people are surprised by this seemingly inconsistency of globals.

 Ava is a minimalistic testing library that runs tests in parallel.

 - Ready-To-Go- Comes with everything you need to start testing (besides spying and dubbing that you can easily add).
 Uses the following syntax for test structure and assertions, and runs in Node.js:

 - Globals- As you can see above, it does not create any test globals, so you have more control over your tests.